-Hang with Bernie Sanders at Riverside Church next month
+Bernie Sanders coming to NYC to discuss new book at Riverside Church - amNewYork

 Sen. Bernie Sanders is paying a visit to his hometown of New York City.

-The Brooklyn-born politician who had voters “feeling the Bern” during the 2016 Democratic Party primary will be in Manhattan in August to promote his new book.
+The Brooklyn-born politician who had voters “feeling the Bern” during the 2016 Democratic Party primary will be in Manhattan Monday to promote his new book.

 “Bernie Sanders Guide to Political Revolution” hits the shelves on Aug.
-29, but New Yorkers with an eye on politics can meet the Vermont senator and get a copy of the book in advance during a promotional event in Manhattan on Aug.
+29, but some New Yorkers will meet the Vermont senator and get a copy of the book in advance during a promotional event on Aug.
 28.

 The event, presented by Harper’s Magazine, will be held at Riverside Church at 490 Riverside Dr. in Manhattan from 7 to 8 p.m.
 Sanders will discuss his new book and attendees will go home with a copy of it as well as a one-year subscription to Harper’s Magazine.